cutecatfann/souhackathon2023-Mimi/README.md

-# Shakespere Chat Room
+# Shakespeare Chat Room

-Join our chatroom with the link *https://hackathon-chat-c98b9.web.app/* and have fun with your friends talking like Shakespherian lunatics!
+Join our chatroom with the link *https://hackathon-chat-c98b9.web.app/* and have fun with your friends talking like Shakespearerian lunatics!
 It's a fun way to kill time and also maybe kill your starcrossed lover!
 Or if you want to ruin the fun, you can also talk in normal English...
 I'm not your dad.

 This code was loosely inspired by this repo: *https://github.com/firebase/codelab-friendlychat-web*